Croatian–Hungarian Settlement

 The Croatian–Hungarian Settlement (Hrvatsko-ugarska nagodba; magyar–horvát kiegyezés; Kroatisch-Ungarischer Ausgleich) was a pact signed in 1868 that governed Croatia's political status in the Hungarian-ruled part of Austria-Hungary.
-It lasted until the end of World War I, when the Croatian Parliament, as the representative of the historical sovereignty of Croatia, decided on October 29, 1918 to end all state and legal ties with the old Austria-Hungary.
+It lasted until the end of World War I, when the Croatian Parliament, as the representative of the historical sovereignty of Croatia, decided on 29 October 1918 to end all state and legal ties with the old Austria-Hungary.

 Background

 The borders of Croatian crownlands before the Settlement.

 Before the Revolutions of 1848 in the Habsburg areas and the notable actions of Croatian Ban Josip Jelačić, the northern Croatian lands were divided into the Kingdom of Croatia and the Kingdom of Slavonia as separate Habsburg crown lands, recognized as Lands of the Crown of St. Stephen and under the jurisdiction of the Kingdom of Hungary but effectively functioned a single kingdom, subordinate to the central government in Vienna.
 After 1849, Slavonia and Croatia continued to function in the same capacity.
 Imperial officials referred to this kingdom simply as the Kingdom of Croatia-Slavonia.

 The southern Croatian land, the Kingdom of Dalmatia, was formed from the southern parts of the Illyrian Provinces that the Habsburg monarchy conquered from the French Empire in 1815 and it remained a separate administrative division of the Austrian part of the monarchy.

 When the Austro-Hungarian Compromise of 1867 created the Austro-Hungarian Dual Monarchy, the Habsburg crownlands of Croatia and Slavonia were effectively merged and placed under Hungarian jurisdiction.
 Levin Rauch became the acting ban of Croatia, replacing Josip Šokčević.

-Ban Rauch prepared a new electoral law that was imposed by the king on October 20, 1867; it reduced the number of elected representatives to 66 and increased the number of unelected ones (the so-called virilist members).
+Ban Rauch prepared a new electoral law that was imposed by the king on 20 October 1867; it reduced the number of elected representatives to 66 and increased the number of unelected ones (the so-called virilist members).

-In the election held from November 19 to December 23, 1867, the People's Party won only 14 seats, and Rauch's Unionist Party obtained a majority in the Sabor.
+In the election held from 19 November to 23 December 1867, the People's Party won only 14 seats, and Rauch's Unionist Party obtained a majority in the Sabor.

 Although many Croats who sought full autonomy for the South Slavs of the empire objected to that arrangement, that questionable session of Sabor confirmed the subordination of Croatia to Hungary by accepting the Nagodba on 24 September 1868.